 The Question (Archives)

-The Question has moved to a more blog-friendly platform.
-Check us out HERE.
+The Question has moved.
+Check us out in our new location.

 - January 10, 2011

 We might not always realize it but we engage in ethical reflection on a daily basis: our decisions, small and large, express what we value most.
 Questions about what ultimately matters often come to the surface in our dealings with others, both those who are like-minded and as often as not those who are not.
 Rarely, however, do we have the chance to come together as a community to explicitly reflect on questions of fundamental ethical importance.

 The Question aims to provide such an opportunity by posing questions of fundamental importance to living well to the Carleton community and then giving them a chance to discuss it.
 In the process of engaging with the questions, one learns that easy answers are not forthcoming; that conclusions one thought were obvious, are anything but; and that reasonable people might disagree when it comes to fundamental commitments.

 In this online forum, we'll pose a question to the Carleton community.
 We invite all members of the community to weigh in the comments section below each post.
 And stay tuned for EthIC events related to The Question.